-- A. FUEL: Gasoline

-- C. Engine must remain stock with the exceptions that the governor may be removed or defeated and the gas tank may be removed.
+- 2. Required engine: Predator, Powerhorse, or similar inexpensive 6.5hp, 4-stroke engine up to 212 cc displacement. - 3.
+Permitted modifications: - Engine must remain stock with the exceptions that the governor may be removed or defeated, and the gas tank may be removed.
 A top plate and mechanical fuel pump may be added to the motor to route fuel from a center-mounted gas tank.
-No other modifications or changes to the cam, flywheel, carburetor, or intake are allowed.

-- D. EXHAUST: Only the "Weiner" or "Weenie" pipe and the RLV Mini 91 screw-in muffler are allowed.
+No other modifications or changes to the cam, flywheel, carburetor, or intake are allowed. - Exhaust: Only the "Weiner" or "Weenie" pipe and the RLV Mini 91 screw-in muffler are allowed. - e.
+Comer® K-80®:

-- 5. Comer® K-80®

-- A. FUEL: Gasoline and Oil